-African countries have been looking to a much wider range of partnerships recently, including most notably with China, which has a much more dynamic economy and hunger of African primary resources.
+African countries have been looking to a much wider range of partnerships recently, including most notably with China, which has a much more dynamic economy and hunger for African primary resources.

 The just-concluded UK-Africa Investment summit that was held in London early in the week could unlock hitherto closed doors and create more opportunities for Africa according to Dahabshiil Group Chief Executive Officer Abdirashid Duale.

 ‘’Africa’s population is projected to be over two billion and has the largest number of youth.
-Global entrepreneurs have seen Africa’s fast-growing population and markets present important opportunities for business,” said Duale in an interview on the sideline of the summit.
+Global entrepreneurs have seen Africa’s fast-growing population and markets present important opportunities for business,” said Dahabshiil CEO in an interview on the sideline of the summit.

 He added: “As Dahabshiil, we have invested sustainably in many countries in the continent, It is an honor to have been invited to participate in this summit, and deals have already been signed by the UK government and other African nations, with the aim of boosting jobs and growth in the future.”

-Dahabshiil is a leading money transfer company in Africa with presence in over 126 countries worldwide and a major presence in East and Horn of Africa.
+Dahabshiil is a leading money transfer company in Africa with a presence in over 126 countries worldwide and a major presence in the East and Horn of Africa.

 The Dahabshiil CEO said further investment in Africa should be focused on improving lives and creating jobs for the increasing population of the youth.

-Duale, while welcoming the signing of the agreements and committing of the investments said, empowering the youth in Africa through the creation of jobs will be the best way to spur economic growth in the continent.
+Abdirashid Duale, the Dahabshiil CEO while welcoming the signing of the agreements and committing of the investments said, empowering the youth in Africa through the creation of jobs will be the best way to spur economic growth in the continent.